 • With almost 180,000 people who moved away in the same time frame, Arizona gained over 94,000 newcomers.

 Moreover, by partnering with United Van Lines, the largest full-service moving company in the U.S., researchers were also able to put a price tag on interstate moving.
 The price was calculated for an average 2-bedroom home and does not include packing or insurance.
+That is why many Americans prefer DIY moves or hybrid moving services these days.
+But there is no doubt that professional moving companies offer a lot more convenience than the other ways.

 Are you wondering where newcomers to the Sunshine State moved from, for example?
 Select Florida and you’ll see a pop-up showing the Primary Originating State for new residents there – in other words, the one where the highest number of them came from – as well as the cost of moving associated with the move.
 More Florida transplants come from New York State – approx. 63K – than from any other, and the average cost of moving ranges between $3,900 and $4,300.